Kathleen Unger: Political and non-profit

 Unger co-chaired Rep. Edward Markey's successful 1984 Congressional campaign; served as Director, Business for California's 1988 Presidential Campaign; and was appointed a National Finance Vice Chair and a Trustee for John Kerry's 2004 Presidential campaign.
-In 2013, Unger served as California Co-Chair for Congressman Markey's successful campaign for the United States Senate (MA).
+In 2013, Unger served as California Co-chair for Massachusetts Congressman Markey's successful campaign for the United States Senate.

 Unger has served on the boards of the Santa Monica-based KCRW and the Valley Community Clinic of North Hollywood, CA, including as Vice Chairman.
 Since 1994, she has served on the Board of Directors (and is now emeritus) of the Eagles Charitable Foundation, formerly known as Eagles Youth Partnership, the foundation of the Philadelphia Eagles football franchise.